 The use of words can aid the development of the concepts they represent and can remove the constraints of the “here & now” concept.

 Bruner views the infant as an intelligent & active problem solver from birth, with intellectual abilities basically similar to those of the mature adult.

 The aim of education should be to create autonomous learners (i.e., learning to learn).

-For Bruner (1961), the purpose of education is not to impart knowledge, but instead to facilitate a child’s thinking and problem solving skills which can then be transferred to a range of situations.
+For Bruner (1961), the purpose of education is not to impart knowledge, but instead to facilitate a child’s thinking and problem-solving skills which can then be transferred to a range of situations.
 Specifically, education should also develop symbolic thinking in children.

 In 1960 Bruner’s text, The Process of Education was published.
 The main premise of Bruner’s text was that students are active learners who construct their own knowledge.

-This means students are held back by teachers as certain topics are deemed to difficult to understand and must be taught when the teacher believes the child has reached the appropriate state of cognitive maturity.
+This means students are held back by teachers as certain topics are deemed too difficult to understand and must be taught when the teacher believes the child has reached the appropriate stage of cognitive maturity.

 Bruner (1960) adopts a different view and believes a child (of any age) is capable of understanding complex information:

 “We begin with the hypothesis that any subject can be taught effectively in some intellectually honest form to any child at any stage of development.” (p.
 33)